URGENT CARE FOR PANIC

 Pause: Next, press the “mental pause button”: For a few moments, pause whatever anxiety-driven story or imagining has been going through your mind and suspend the catastrophic thinking or chaotic thoughts related to panic.
 A useful visual aid is to look at two fingers that you hold up vertically, parallel to each other – replicating the “Pause Button” symbol in your electronic devices.

-This “therapeutic pause” enables you to put on hold the momentum of pressurized anxiety.
+This “therapeutic pause” or “noble pause” enables you to put the momentum of pressurized anxiety on hold.
 Stop in your tracks, explore your feelings. and allow the higher-functioning, executive portions of your brain to re-engage.

-- Abide: Abiding is learning to steady yourself when you are anxious, to exert the strength to achieve enough clarity to start changing things for the better.
+- Abide: Abiding is learning to steady yourself when you are anxious, to stay the course, to exert the strength to achieve enough clarity to start changing things for the better.
 To achieve this beneficial effect, start by attempting to abide with your anxiety for just a short while – between about half a minute and a few minutes.

 Utilize this 4-step technique whenever you feel panicky.

-David Mellinger, MSW, LCSW, BCD, is in private psychotherapy practice in Woodland Hills and Westlake Village.
+David Mellinger, MSW, LCSW, BCD, is in private psychotherapy practice in Woodland Hills.

 For more information, or to make an appointment, please call 818-716-1695.